 Ways to prepare include:

 - Think about things like where you live, how you shop and your other transport needs.
 How could you manage if you had to stop driving, perhaps temporarily?
 Do you know what public and community transport is available locally?

 - If you've got bus services in your area, try using them to learn how they work and the routes you can use without too much trouble.

 - If you’re thinking about moving house, think about what the transport links are like.
 Could you manage without a car if you had to?

-- If your partner usually drives, make sure you keep your hand in, in case they have to stop.
+- If it's your partner who usually drives, make sure you practise your own driving, in case they have to stop.

-There is a unique online car search which has car measurements and means you can search for cars that meet your needs.
+See a unique online car search to shortlist cars that meet your needs.